-However — chillingly — others see today’s lowering of the flag as closing a chapter on something most fundamental and dear to our great nation: states’ rights, as enumerated in the 10th Amendment of our Constitution.
+However — chillingly — others see the lowering of the flag and the elimination of other Confederate statues and even street names as closing a chapter on something most fundamental and dear to our great nation: states’ rights, as enumerated in the 10th Amendment of our Constitution.
 And, more chillingly, they may be onto something.

-With a hat tip to Weasel Zippers, see what former Department of Homeland Security (DHS) advisor Mohamed Elibiary had to say about today’s lowering of the Confederate flag:
+With a hat tip to Weasel Zippers, here’s what former Department of Homeland Security (DHS) advisor Mohamed Elibiary had to say about it:

 Let no one mistake what is being said here, and what this controversy is about, as the former advisor spells out the point very simply.
 It’s not about the flag, but about federal control.